gkhns/blueprint-/README.md

 * ?
 * ?

-http://10.10.83.191:8080 --> takes us to the following website.
+Port 8080/tcp is open, it takes us to the following website.

 ![image](https://user-images.githubusercontent.com/99097743/170898695-0f88913c-e395-43be-a7f8-ded690c878f7.png)

+OSCommerce is an e-commerce and online store-management software program

 (Ref: https://en.wikipedia.org/wiki/OsCommerce)

-OSCommerce is an e-commerce and online store-management software program

 A quick **serchsploit** search on **osCommerce 2.3.4** shows the following vulnerabilities: